tatango/slate/source/index.html.md

          "unsubscribe_count":1362
       },
       {
-         "content":"AMCE Retail: Save $42 off this weekend when you spend more than $300 in-store.
-Show this text message to redeem.
+         "content":"AMCE Retail: Go to http://bit.ly/acme to see deals on anvils.
 Reply STOP to end.", "id":14523,
          "sent_at":"2016-10-07T14:10:53-07:00",
          "status":"sent",